 ⚓️ Additional Factors to Consider When Deciding What Cruise Is for You

-Some other factors may influence your decision of what cruise you book, which you may not have previously considered.
+Other factors may influence your decision about what cruise you book, which you may not have previously considered.

 Deciding what amenities or bonuses you desire before booking your cruise is important.
 The following few sections will provide helpful tips when considering a cruise vacation.

 Travel Agent Kickbacks and Perks

 If you book a cruise with a travel agent, there is the potential to get an onboard stateroom credit to use on the ship.
 Many people use the credit for things like cocktails, dining reservations, or spa treatments.

 If you’re the type of person who likes to be rewarded for loyalty, consider cruise lines that reward repeat cruisers.

 The ship-within-a-ship cruise category is for cruisers who want a large ship’s amenities, activities, and entertainment but the exclusive treatment of smaller cruises.

-These are clubs, of sorts, within a cruise that you book before you reserve a suite, for instance, with access to a concierge level.
-In addition, you'll gain privileged access to private pools, restaurants, and services like a butler 24/7.
+These are clubs, of sorts, within a cruise you book before you reserve a suite, for instance, with access to a concierge level.
+In addition, you’ll gain privileged access to private pools, restaurants, and services like a butler 24/7.

 Ship-within-a-ship cruises will cost you a little more than another category room, of course.
 But that’s because of the added services you’re receiving with it.